Elephantine Colossus

 The Elephantine Colossus (also known as the Colossal Elephant or the Elephant Colossus, or by its function as the Elephant Hotel) was a tourist attraction located on Coney Island in Brooklyn, New York City.
 It was built in the shape of an elephant, an example of novelty architecture.
-The seven story structure designed by James V. Lafferty stood above Surf Avenue and West 12th Street from 1885 until 1896, when it burnt down in a fire.
+The seven-story structure designed by James V. Lafferty stood above Surf Avenue and West 12th Street from 1885 until 1896, when it burnt down in a fire.
 During its lifespan, the thirty-one room building acted as a concert hall and amusement bazaar.
-It was the second of three elephant buildings built by Lafferty, preceded by the extant Lucy the Elephant near Atlantic City and followed by The Light of Asia in Cape May.
+It was the second of three elephant buildings built by Lafferty, preceded by the extant Lucy the Elephant (former Elephant Bazaar) near Atlantic City and followed by The Light of Asia in Cape May.

 Size

 At 122 ft tall, the Coney Island Elephant was approximately twice the dimensions of Lucy the Elephant, which had pre-dated it by four years; with the exception of the designs of their respective howdahs and the numbers and relative sizes of the windows, externally it was a nearly exact scaled-up copy of Lucy.
 Its legs were 18 ft in diameter, with the front legs serving as a cigar store while the back legs held the entrance, a circular stairway.
 Construction was reported to have cost $65,000.
 Built two years before the Statue of Liberty, it was said to be the first artificial structure visible to immigrants arriving to the United States.

 Construction required 3,500,000 feet of lumber, 11,000 kegs of nails, 12 tons of iron bolts and 57,000 ft2 of tin to cover the structure.